 This great flavored, smoky dish is excellent when served with Black Valentine Beans with Garlic and Green Chile Peppers.
 You can also use this cooked pork sliced or pulled apart, using two forks, and mixed with the juices to make delicious burritos, tacos, and sandwiches.

 This delicious Slow-Cooked Pork Shoulder recipe and photos were shared with me by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.More great Pork Recipes.

-1/2 cup homemade of chicken or turkey stock (if using store bought, buy a good-quality stock)**
+- 1/2 cup chicken stock or turkey stock, homemade (if using store bought, buy a good-quality stock)**

 Place the trimmed pork shoulder on a large plate; set aside.

 In a small bowl, combine the oregano, cumin, pepper, and allspice; rub mixture all over the pork shoulder and set aside.